vctrmn/system-stats/README.md

 - CPU temperature reading (supports both Raspberry Pi and macOS)
 - Memory usage statistics
 - System information (hostname, platform, architecture)

+### Disclaimer:
+This project is not meant for production use.
+It is intended for fun personal home projects only.